rasbt/stat479-machine-learning-fs19/report-template/project-report-assessment.md

 ### Length, Formatting, and Citations:

+- -25 pts if you submit the report in some arbitrary format and didn't use the report template.
 - -10 pts for each page that goes over the 8-page limit (references are not counted; so you may have 8 pages of text + an infinite number of reference pages).
 - -10 pts for each page below the 6-page minimum requirement (references are not counted; so you may have 6 pages of text + 1 to infinitely many reference pages).
 - -10 pts for each missing image reference -- this means, if you are using an image that was not made by yourself and you don't cite the source, 10 pts will be deducted for each missing reference.